cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 ### Drive Adoption Through Behavior Change

 A BI product without behavior change is a reporting artifact.
-The measure of success is not dashboard count.
-It is decision quality.
-Track active usage by role, repeat usage patterns, decision impact (did supplier response time improve after scorecard adoption?), reduction in shadow reporting, and KPI movement correlation.
+Measure success by decision quality: track active usage by role, repeat usage patterns, decision impact (did supplier response time improve after scorecard adoption?), reduction in shadow reporting, and KPI movement correlation.

-Adoption is earned by solving real workflow problems, not by building beautiful charts.
+Adoption follows when you solve real workflow problems; polished charts alone rarely suffice.
 The semantic layer succeeds when people stop asking "where did this number come from?" and start asking "what should we do about it?"

 ---